 How far in advance do I need to arrive for my ferry?

-Bookings are recommended for Rotoroa Island and we recommend arriving at the ferry terminal at least 30 minutes prior to ferry departure.
+Bookings are recommended for Rotoroa Island.
 Boarding for Rotoroa Island closes 15 minutes before departure time.

 Where can I park my car if I'm travelling by ferry from Downtown Auckland?